407-610-2417

 Informational intent is when people are looking for information, like “how to start a blog.”
 On the other hand, navigational intent is when a user needs to find a certain page, for example, ‘”Facebook login.”
 Transactional and commercial keywords, such as “buy iPhone 16” or “best laptop deals,” show that the person is further along in their buyer’s journey.

-One of the best ways to identify the search intent is to take a look at the search engine results pages (SERPs).
+One of the best ways to identify the intent is to take a look at the search engine results pages (SERPs).
 Check what types of content appear there.
-If you see blog articles, then the intent is informational.
+If you see blog posts, then the intent is informational.
 Conversely, if it’s service or product pages, then the intent is commercial.

-The search intent also can give you insight into which part of the buyer journey your customers are on.
+The intent also can give you insight into which part of the buyer journey your customers are on.
 For example, if they are looking for information, they are still in the awareness stage and this means they are not yet ready to buy.
-Similarly, you can check the search intent in the keyword research tool.
+Similarly, you can check the intent in the keyword research tool.
 Here’s how it looks like in Semrush:

 keyword search intent semrush tool